alexanderbittner/crypto-tools/README.md

 # crypto-tools

 A collection of tools created for the cryptography course at RUB.
 If you would like to contribute, feel free to do so!
+*PLEASE NOTE: These tools are not intended for secure encryption of files.
+The implementations are just for educational purposes.*

 ## ROADMAP